azuzow/MinecraftSemanticSegmentation/docs/final.md

 <div style="text-align:center"><img src="./images/colormap.png" width="500"/> </div>

-  We had to find a way to compare all these similar colors and group them to create the ground truth images for our semantic segmentation algorithms.
-To solve this we found the most dominant color for each class, then converted every RGB image to a CIELAB color space, and then compared each color to one another using the CIE94 formula to find which were the most similar to their respective dominant colors.
-In doing so we had 132 different classes each with their unique color, this let us convert every RGB image into a greyscale image containing numbers from 0-132.
+  I had to find a way to compare all these similar colors and group them to create the ground truth images for my semantic segmentation algorithms.
+To solve this I found the most dominant color for each class, then converted every RGB image to a CIELAB color space, and then compared each color to one another using the CIE94 formula to find which were the most similar to their respective dominant colors.
+In doing so I had 162 different classes each with their unique color, this let me convert every RGB image into a greyscale image containing numbers from 0-162.

-  We then created a algorithm to automate the label making processes by teleport the agent randomly around the surface of the minecraft world while recording both, color map and normal video which resulted in a dataset of 13000 images with a resolution of 480x720.
-Part of our utilisation of the RGB images and manipulation with it involved conversion to CIELAB color space.
+  I then created a algorithm to automate the label making processes by teleport the agent randomly around the surface of the minecraft world while recording both, color map and normal video which resulted in a dataset of 13000 images with a resolution of 480x720.
+Part of my utilisation of the RGB images and manipulation with it involved conversion to CIELAB color space.
 This color space is designed for detecting small differences in the color.
 To convert from RGB to to LAB, there were two steps: conversion from RGB to an XYZ vector and then conversion of the vector to LAB.

 Conversion of RGB to XYZ was multiplying the vector by a transformation matrix.